dleroy/job_lottery/README.md

-# job_lottery
+# JobShadow Lottery Selection
-This Python program takes in the exported_data CSV file from our school job shadow program website  and assigns job choices to students
+This is a standalone python program that takes an exported report from the 2022 Job Shadow Program website and assigns job choices to students.

 Configurable parameters:
   1) Grades: You can define the grades considered in the lottery.
 These are in a priority order and 1st in the list will get allocations first.